ameerghazal-uflip/ameerghazal-uflip-ameer-udemy-javascript-zero-to-expert/README.md

 Section 14 Coding Challenge #3
 Your tasks:

 1. Use a constructor function to implement an Electric Car (called 'EV') as a child "class" of 'Car'.
-Besides a make and current speed, the 'EV' also has the current battery charge in % ('charge' property)
+Besides a make and current speed, the 'EV' also has the current battery charge in % ('charge' property).
 2. Implement a 'chargeBattery' method which takes an argument 'chargeTo' and sets the battery charge to 'chargeTo'
 3. Implement an 'accelerate' method that will increase the car's speed by 20,